makersacademy/rps-challenge-apprenticeships/README_JACK.md

 This can move be used with logic to determine the winner/loser

 There is now also a computer player that can select a random move which has been red-green'd.

+Rock paper scizzor logic established, but it seems to be very long hand.
+This logic has now been integrated into the app and works.
+There is now also an option of a rematch.